 The other concern that I want to raise, is that I am really happy with the explanation that Hon.
 Mugadi gave and it has really saved us energy in terms of wondering which way to go.
 Let us be objective and know where the problem is and the way to pursue.
-I also love and admire the way women think, it is not about coming to this assembly but been able to commit to the responsibilities that we undertook to support the needy children within our areas.
+I also love and admire the way women think, it is not about coming to this Assembly but being able to commit to the responsibilities that we undertook to support the needy children within our areas.

-I also want to ask all members as we address any concern in this assembly, let us note that all the nominated members in this assembly form part of tis assembly.
-It is a requirement that an assembly is not complete without the nominated members.
+I also want to ask all Members as we address any concern in this Assembly, let us note that all the nominated members in this Assembly form part of this Assembly.
+It is a requirement that an Assembly is not complete without the nominated members.
 So any business that we are undertaking we are together with them let us not be forgetting and keep on talking about the elected members only.
 The Assembly cannot do business without the nominated members.
-Tank you Mr. Speaker, I beg to support.
+Thank you Mr. Speaker, I beg to support.

 Hon.
 Patrick Mbangula: Thank you Mr. Speaker.
 I think we have a serious problem in this House because these bursary forms were issued way back in 2018 and if I can remember very well in December.
 It is almost seven months down the line and yet we have not been issued with the cheques.
-I think we are sleeping on our over sight responsibilities and this is a high time as a House we rise and take our right positions.
+I think we are sleeping on our over sight responsibilities and this is a high time as a House we rise and take our rightful positions.

 One of my voters asked me; Mheshimiwa where is our bursary?
-And I said the Executive is handling the matter but he said six months down the line and we have not heard you guys talk about it either in the media or the House because these people are following up the proceedings in the House.
-Mr. Speaker there is a lapse in our oversighting and this is a high time because it will not only help us but also the Governor in his administration to make sure that when the assembly passes a motion or a bill, it should be acted upon as soon as possible.
+And I said the Executive is handling the matter but he said six months down the line and we have not heard you guys talk about it, either in the media or in the House because these people are following up the proceedings in the House.
+Mr. Speaker there is a lapse in our oversighting and this is a high time we gave it serious thought.
+This will not only help us but also the Governor in his administration to make sure that when the Assembly passes a Motion or a Bill, it should be acted upon as soon as possible.
 We are ready for a Kamkunji as soon as tomorrow, as soon as Monday and as part of leadership we should convene a meeting and agree on the way forward as soon as possible.
 Thank you Mr. Speaker.

 Hon.
-Silas Matara: Let me beg my fellow colleagues to give me a few minutes so that I can make--
+Silas Matara: Let me beg my fellow colleagues to give me a few minutes so that I can make--Hon.

-Hon.
 Deputy Speaker: But we are only giving two minutes.